meshrwkv/manuals/README.md

 ## Indexed Mesh Requirement

-For this extension to function correctly, the mesh must be indexed.
+The mesh must be indexed.

-## Normals
+## Normals Requirement

-Normals are required for each face of the mesh.
+The mesh must have normals.

 ## Vertex and Face Sorting Scheme